zchee/golang-wiki/heapdump15---heapdump17.md

 # Details

 The file starts with the bytes of the string "go1.5 heap dump\n".
+This description also applies to files starting with "go1.6 heap dump\n" and "go1.7 heap dump\n".
+The go1.6 format is identical to 1.5, and the go1.7 format has one small change described below.

 The rest of the file is a sequence of records.
 Records can be of several different kinds.
 Records will contain the following primitives:
   * uvarint - a 64-bit unsigned integer encoded as in encoding/binary.{Put,Read}Uvarint